jasongraham/oldblog/_posts/2010-3-24-cutting_out_distractions.markdown

 tags: [school, time, distractions]
 ---

-This week I've spent something on the order of four hours in [Les Schwab] getting our two car's studded winter tires changed out.
+This week I've spent something on the order of four hours in [Les Schwab] getting our two cars' studded winter tires changed out.
 The [deadline] for removing them before the police can start fining you is at the end of the month, thus explaining the wait.

 To pass the time, I was a good student and worked on some homework that I didn't need my computer for.
 From this I discovered, to my dismay, that I am _much_ more productive when not seated in from of a computer screen.
 The internet can be very distracting, with [Google Reader], [twitter] and email constantly updating.